FAQs for Researchers

 In the event a project involves the distribution of participant incentives (cash or gift cards), the investigator should confirm the following: 1) the project budget includes incentives and 2) incentives were included in the IRB application.
 If incentives were not included initially, their inclusion could represent a change in scope, and approval from the funder will need to be requested before the incentives are purchased.
 An investigator may either purchase the incentives directly using personal funds and seek reimbursement after the cards are distributed or the investigator may request petty cash to be used to purchase the incentives.
 Please work with your project administrator in either scenario to ensure that all documentation is in place including receipts, participant distribution log, and close-out petty cash documentation.
 In the event incentives are not completely and accurately documented and reconciled, reimbursement may be denied.

-14. How do I request petty cash?
+14. How do I request a working fund?

 The SRS travel policy is available on the SRS website. https://srs.tamus.edu/forms/srs-forms/.